buildpacks/rfcs/text/0000-plan-flags.md

   some-other-modifer = "other modifier"
 ```

 This proposal removes both the `version` and `metadata` fields and replaces them with three new fields each with their own purpose.
-The `requires.version` field holds all of the version requirement information, this includes a `constraint` which can be any semver constraint to be used when deciding what dependency the providing buildpack should install and the `source` so that the origin of the constraint can be identified this will be important when discussing the merging done by the lifecycle later. `requires.capabilities` hold the `build` and `launch` keys and indicate when during which phase buildpack specific data and dependencies are available.
-Finally, there is `requires.modifiers` this is meant to hold only specific and unique buildpack communications.
+- `requires.version` field holds all of the version requirement information.
+  - `constraint` can be any semver constraint used to decide which dependency the providing buildpack will install.
+  - `source` is the origin of the constraint (i.e. it came from `package.json`).
+- `requires.capabilities` holds the `build` and `launch` keys and indicate when during which phase buildpack specific data and dependencies are available.
+- `requires.modifiers` is meant to hold only specific and **unique** buildpack communications.

 ## Buildpack Plan (TOML) changes